idoperi104/April-Flowers/README.md

 ### Orders Page
 ![Orders Page](screenshots/orders.png)

-The orders page featurs orders management and filtering, and the option to change if the order is paid and shipped.
+The orders page features orders management and filtering, and the option to change if the order is paid and shipped.

 ### Categories Page
 ![Categories Page](screenshots/categories.png)

-The categories page featurs categories management: add, delete, edit, include category image and theme image.
+The categories page features categories management: add, delete, edit, include category image and theme image.

 ### Products Page
 ![Products Page](screenshots/products.png)

-The products page featurs products management: add, delete and edit. include filtering by name, category and stock.
+The products page features products management: add, delete and edit. include filtering by name, category and stock.

 ### Managers Page
 ![Managers Page](screenshots/managers.png)

-The managers page featurs managers management: the ability of other admin to make a new user for admin.
+The managers page features managers management: the ability of other admin to make a new user for admin.

 ## Screenshots